WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI

 \section{Abstract}

 Indoor imaging is a critical task for robotics and internet-of-things.
 WiFi as an omnipresent signal is a promising candidate for carrying out passive imaging and synchronizing the up-to-date information to all connected devices.
 This is the first research work to consider WiFi indoor imaging as a multi-modal image generation task that converts the measured WiFi power into a high-resolution indoor image.

 Our proposed WiFi-GEN network achieves a shape reconstruction accuracy that is 275\% of that achieved by physical model-based inversion methods.
 Additionally, the Fr\'{e}chet Inception Distance score has been significantly reduced by 82\%.
 To examine the effectiveness of models for this task, the first large-scale dataset is released containing 80,000 pairs of WiFi signal and imaging target.
 Our model absorbs challenges for the model-based methods including the non-linearity, ill-posedness and non-certainty into massive parameters of our generative AI network.
 The network is also designed to best fit measured WiFi signals and the desired imaging output.
-For reproducibility, we will release the data and code upon acceptance.
+Code: https://github.com/CNFightingSjy/WiFiGEN